-- CUDA compilation should take place on a node that uses NVIDIA GPUs during compilation. - Using a workload manager to allocate this task to GPU nodes is recommended. - Cross compilation of CUDA software with a CPU is generally not a best practice due to resource consumption, which can even lead to crashes. - If, despite this, cross compilation with a CPU is done, then the nvidia-driver package should be installed on the node on which the compilation is done, and the GPU-related services on the node, such as: - nvidia-persistenced.service - nvidia-fabricmanager.service - nvidia-dcgm.service should be disabled.
+- CUDA compilation should take place on a node that uses NVIDIA GPUs during compilation. - Using a workload manager to allocate this task to GPU nodes is recommended. - Cross compilation of CUDA software is generally not a best practice due to resource consumption, which can even lead to crashes. - If, despite this, cross compilation with a CPU is done, then the cuda-driver package should be installed on the node on which the compilation is done, and the GPU-related services on the node, such as: - \ cuda-driver.service - \ nvidia-persistenced.service - \ cuda-dcgm.service should be disabled.

-9.1.2 CUDA Package And Modules
+9.1.2 CUDA Package Dependencies